itsalwaysbenny/google-homepage/README.md

 13/5/21
 I have changed some things in sizing and alignment using vw instead of px or percentages.
 Overall  am pretty happy with how it looks I will spend some time next time trying to get the magnifying glass into the search bar and if not try to get some help with it.

+14/5/21
+Added title to the page.
+I am pretty happy with the work I have done, there are a few things I would like to improve such as making the positioning better, improving my use of grids and flex boxes.
+I also do not think the code is perfect but for the project description it definitly looks like Google's homepage.
+Ideally the search bar would look more like Google withe the images in.
+Overall I am pleased with the work I have done for a first project especially looking back at the code pen projects from freecodecamp.
+I am publishing to The Odin Project solutions.
+I may come back and look at this again when I have more experience.